madhur/MapMyLocation/README.md

 * You have selected the friends option (either Everyone, Friends, Friends of Friends, Custom)

 If the internet is not available at the specified time of the making a facebook post, the application will post the location as soon as the network becomes available.

+### What is the ideal data/WIFI/GPS connection for this application

+During my testing, the application works well with 2G connection, providing fairly accurate locations.
+GPS can be turned on if precise location is preferred during LiveTrack

 ### I want to file a bug report, What should I do ?